 the student may be given additional time to complete the missed work before a determination of the appropriate grade is made.

-The waiver process established by the district will be followed.
-Please find information at this link:

-https://docs.google.com/document/d/1uEqWdcgMkK-uHYHI2TjBy9kFUHMFl3QVApUW0t8AA7c/edit?usp=sharing

 At any level, promotion decisions affecting a child in the Exceptional Children’s program will include recommendations of the IEP team.